 - use of hoisting machines

 - Working with radioisotopes, high hazard chemicals or infectious agents or materials

 - Working with controlled substances that are regulated under the federal Controlled Substance Act and the Massachusetts Controlled Substances Act, M.G.L. c.
 94C

-All minors must complete the Laboratory Safety Training provided by EHS prior to commencing any work in a laboratory.
+All minors must complete the Laboratory Safety Training provided by Environmental Health & Safety prior to commencing any work in a laboratory.

 Termination of Access

 All minors’ access to the laboratories shall be terminated upon completion of the program in which the minor has enrolled or participated.

 - Ensure that the laboratory hosting the minor(s) is in compliance with all safety policies, procedures, standards and regulations.